briangordon/briangordon.github.com/_posts/2016-07-16-developer-interview-questions.md

 		B[k] <- min(B[k], B[j] + w[j, k])
 ```

 Now that we have the shortest distance from our starting node (our starting currency) to every other node, we can check for negative cycles.
 If there's a negative cycle, then there's going to be no true shortest path to all nodes: for the nodes reachable from the negative cycle, you can go through the cycle as many times as you want to make the shortest distance as low as you want.
-Since we only iterated the B-F algorithm $$|V|-1$$ times, those very meandering shortest paths won't be accounted for.
+Since we only iterated the B-F algorithm $$\vert V \vert-1$$ times, those very meandering shortest paths won't be accounted for.
 We can detect negative cycles by checking each edge and the "shortest" path lengths to its incident vertices:

 ```
 for each edge (j, k)